seankross/the-unix-workbench/docs/05-Bash-Programming.md

 ```

 As you can see `true` has an exit status of 0 and `false` has an exit status of
-1. Since there programs don't do much else, you could define `true` as a program
+1. Since these programs don't do much else, you could define `true` as a program
 that always has an exit status of 0 and `false` as a program that always has an
 exit status of 1.